rwbm/morondanga/README.md

     topic: "your_topic_name"
 ```

-You can define a custom Configuration structure composed of the config.Config and your additional structure:
+You can define a custom Configuration structure composed of the `config.Config` and your additional fields:

 ```go
 type MyCustomConfiguration struct {